-This course is designed to develop student proficiency and communication in Modern Standard Arabic.
+This course is designed to develop students' proficiency and communication in Modern Standard Arabic.
 While emphasis is placed primarily upon oral comprehension and conversational skills (i.e. listening and speaking), reading and writing are highlighted as crucial to the reinforcement of those skills.
 Thus, the course is designed not only to help students acquire Arabic, but also to grasp cultural practices in the Arab world.
 Cultural context is built into the course and introduced through audiovisual materials and experiential activities accompanying the textbook.
-Beginning Arabic introduces students to pronunciation and writing systems of basic grammar, basic vocabulary, and sentence structure.
-Emphasis is placed on the functional use of the language to enable students to participate in basic conversational exchanges, understand native speakers of Arabic accustomed to dealing with non-native Arabic speakers, complete written compositions describing daily events or personal experiences, and to read basic texts on familiar topics such as weather, seasons, food, family, studies, and friends.
+Intermediate Arabic provides students a more in-depth background in daily life issues, enabling them to master critical language skills necessary for performing everyday activities.
+The objective in this level is to review and expand on topics including: